 - Some folks also recommend including one of the following: maple syrup; peanut butter; cocoa powder.

-One question many folks have is “how did they find their way in”…it could be any number of ways.
+One question many folks have is “how did they find their way in?”
+They can enter the home through any number of entry points, even just scampering inside on their own from the outdoors.
 You may have bought something infested from a garage sale, or a used book store, or even a package from the grocery store that had one hiding inside.
 That’s all it takes to get things off and running.